kali-physi-hacker/gradia-stocker-sample/README.md

 ### todo:
 - take out user / received by option

-- in the transfer thing. default to only showing their stuff
-- fix the search bar in the transfer thing
+- split -> bigger ownership gets expired
+- parcel admin view has split parcels in it
+- new stone entry can be linked to parcel or splitparcel

+- deal with permission for creating split parcels

 - make the 2. parcel info into an excel thing and have the return to vault button in the list view as well
 - allow select group to confirm GIA/goldway user receipts
+- fix the search bar in the transfer thing

+### done
+- in the transfer thing. default to only showing their stuff